martinek/wow-progress/trunk/readme.txt

 = How do I change the look of plugin? =

-You can create new plugin theme by creating new <theme>.css file in `/wp-content/plugins/wowprogress/themes/` folder.
+You can create new plugin theme by creating new <theme>.css file in `/wp-content/themes/<your_theme>/wowprogress/themes/` folder.
 Then select this theme from Settings > WoW Progress.
-Backup your theme when updating plugin.

 = How do I change background images of raids? =

-You can either replace image of raid in `/images/raids/` folder, or you can upload your own and change filename in raids.json.
+You can either replace image of raid in `plugins/wow-progress/images/raids/` folder, or you can upload your own and change filename in raids.json.

 = I can't see new raids? =

 You can enable which raids are shown in widget in Settings > WoW Progress.
 If you can't see your raid there, it probably isn't supported or plugin wasn't updated yet.
 Please let me know if any new raids are missing.

+= Can I use this for other games? =

+As of 1.7.0 you can!
+Create your own `raids.json` and put it in `/wp-content/themes/<your_theme>/wowprogress/` folder.
+Add your custom raid and expansion images to `/wp-content/themes/<your_theme>/wowprogress/images/` (expansions to `exp` folder, raids to `raids`).
+This should do it.
+Don't forget to activate your raids both in settings and in widget.
+I have created package for FFXIV.
+If you are interested, let me know via email.

 == Screenshots ==